oreximus/learnings/InformationTechnology/Containers/Dockers.md

 docker ps
 ```

-- You can also run the container the foreground forever and all of your process within it in the background:
+- You can also run the container in the foreground forever and all of your process within it in the background:

 ```
 docker run ubuntu tail -f /dev/null